dblock/code.dblock.org/_posts/2010/2010-05-07-foodcandycom-implementing-facebook-connect-and-signup-w-graph-api.markdown

 Facebook.Rest.Api facebookAPI = new Facebook.Rest.Api(facebookSession);
 {% endhighlight %}

-At signup I need the user’s name, e-mail and birthday.
-I’d also like to get the user’s location and maybe even a picture.
+At signup I need the user's name, e-mail and birthday.
+I'd also like to get the user's location and maybe even a picture.

 {% highlight c# %}
 Facebook.Schema.user user = facebookAPI.Users.GetInfo();